argha25/mhub/README.md

  Dealing with time-series data and require high write throughput and specialized querying capabilities - InfluxDB.
  General-purpose database with flexible data modeling and querying capabilities : MongoDB.

-2. Only show Home, Login and Contact Us.
+# 2. Only show Home, Login and Contact Us.
 When the user logs in, show the rest of the features
-   # node.js
-   # python
+# html+css+js